electra13x7777/blueayachan/README.md

 * !melee - Gives you a new main in SSB Melee
 * !soku - Gives you a new main in Touhou 12.3 Hisoutensoku
 * !demongacha - Returns a random demon (currently only smt nocturne demons) of rarity 1 - 5 Stars
+#### Music
+* !etrianost - Sends a link to a random song from Etrian Odyssey and sends the title to the song
 #### Misc/Quote
 * !cfb - Generates a random text string using 'c', 'f', and 'b'
 * !pasta - Returns a random copypasta (Has a 90 second timeout after each use on a "per-channel" basis)